If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 Another popular smell you’ll get from marijuana plants is pine.

-Earthy scenes are prevalent and can be found in Indicas, Sativas, and blends of both.
+Earthy pine scents are prevalent and can be found in Indicas, Sativas, and blends of both.

 Piney strains can improve memory and keep you attentive.